rishibbdb/AstroImageDetection/README.md

 Git Repo for Basic Source Seed Detection using Image Processing

-You need to [finder.py](finder.py) file which loades in the significance fits files of your region and creates the final seeds of your ROI.
-You just need to run this!
+You need to [galactic_plane_scan.py](galactic_plane_scan.py) file which loades in the significance fits files of your region and creates the final seeds of your ROI.
+You just need to run this and yes it does more than just the galactic plane scan!

-In the [finder.py](finder.py) file there are  multiple arguments
+In the [galactic_plane_scan.py](galactic_plane_scan.py) file there are  multiple arguments
 - [ ] Required arguments:
 - [ ] "-M", "--map", "Significance Map file in root format"
 - [ ] --ROI-center ROI Center of the image (ra, dec) or (l, b)